jh3nd3rs0n/jargyle/src/site/markdown/cli.md

     chaining.ssl.enabled=true|false
         The boolean value to indicate if SSL/TLS connections to the other SOCKS server are enabled (default is false)

-    chaining.ssl.enabledCipherSuites=[SSL_CIPHER_SUITE1[ SSL_CIPHER_SUITE2[ ...]]]
+    chaining.ssl.enabledCipherSuites=[SSL_CIPHER_SUITE1[,SSL_CIPHER_SUITE2[...]]]
-        The space separated list of acceptable cipher suites enabled for SSL/TLS connections to the other SOCKS server
+        The comma separated list of acceptable cipher suites enabled for SSL/TLS connections to the other SOCKS server

-    chaining.ssl.enabledProtocols=[SSL_PROTOCOL1[ SSL_PROTOCOL2[ ...]]]
+    chaining.ssl.enabledProtocols=[SSL_PROTOCOL1[,SSL_PROTOCOL2[...]]]
-        The space separated list of acceptable protocol versions enabled for SSL/TLS connections to the other SOCKS server
+        The comma separated list of acceptable protocol versions enabled for SSL/TLS connections to the other SOCKS server

     chaining.ssl.keyStoreFile=FILE
         The key store file for the SSL/TLS connections to the other SOCKS server